Indigenous Maps, Films, Rights and Land Claims Certificate

 Note: Applicants must score 45 out of 60 for acceptance into the certificate.

-Current UFV or other university registered students should submit their letter of intent and all supporting documents to Admissions and Records (A&R).
+Current UFV or other university registered students should submit their letter of intent and all supporting documents to Admissions (OReg).

-New students should submit the same documents but also their application for admission to UFV (along with the application for admission fee) to A&R. Application for admission forms are avaialbe from any A&R or Student Services office, but you can also print the form from www.ufv.ca/ar or apply directly through the Internet at www.pas.bc.ca.
+New students should submit the same documents but also their application for admission to UFV (along with the application for admission fee) to Admissions.
+Application for admission forms are avaiable from any admissions or Student Services office, but you can also print the form from the admissions webpage or apply directly through the Internet at www.pas.bc.ca.

 - graduation is based on the completion of all three courses in the certificate, with a minimum GPA of 2.0 in each of the courses for students seeking academic (alphanumeric) credit)